 USWNT Olympics 2020 squad: Heath, Ertz & Rapinoe in squad but Macario & Purce miss out

-Tobin Heath and Julie Ertz have made the United States Women's final Olympic squad, but Catarina Macario and Margaret Purce have missed out.
+Tobin Heath and Julie Ertz have made the United States Women's Olympics 2020 squad, but Catarina Macario and Margaret Purce have missed out.

 Vlatko Andonovski announced his 18-player squad for Tokyo on Wednesday, with Manchester United midfielder Heath and Chicago Red Stars defender Ertz making the cut despite currently being out of action due to respective injuries.